apache/druid/docs/querying/sql-functions.md

 **Function type:** [Multi-value string](sql-multivalue-string-functions.md)

-Converts a string into an array, split by the given delimiter.
+Splits `str1` into an multi-value string on the delimiter specified by `str2`, which is a regular expression.

 ## STRLEN